sachaoregan/MPA-climate-text-analysis/README.md

 Plots trends in the climate change related components (e.g., abundance, diversity, recreation, etc.) and their dimensions (ecological, physical, sociological) by geographical region (aka "Grouping" in the code) and publication year.

 `science_terms_plots.R`
 Plots the science terms retrieved from the text search.
 This file also contains the code to filter the PDFs down to a final list of PDFs to be manually searched for evidence of climate change effects analysis, planning, and monitoring.
 Only PDFs that contained at least two of the words "Metric", "Indicator", "Transects", "Survey", "Target", "Threshold" and contained at least three instances of at least one of the two words were retained.
 The filter retained 222 PDFs to be searched manually (see the Manual PDF data pull methods below).
-The code assigns a random sort order to the PDFs.

 `manual_pdf_search_plots.R`
 Plots trends in climate change effects analysis, planning, and monitoring using the data pulled manually from the PDFs (data sourced from the file `manual-pdf-data-pull.csv`).